-Strategy: 6-440.2 Objective: Exclude Oil
+Strategy: 6-440.2 Objective: Deploy boom to prevent oil spread in the area.

 Strategy: This strategy is the continuation of strategy 435.2.
 It begins where 435.2 ends and extends westward through Sweetwater Channel rounding the outer channel marker, keeping to the east side of the south bay navigation channel.
 From there it turns southward toward the south bay along the channel markers.
 At channel marker 7 the boom will turn eastward and continue to channel marker 9, leaving the channel open to vessel traffic.
 The channel markers themselves provide the anchoring system for much of the boom length.
 Only in Sweetwater Channel will anchoring systems be provided by the responder.